 - 3% rise in individual employee performance.

-Compound this with the fact that a diversity and inclusion policy also boosts your employer brand and you are sure to get that stakeholder buy-in for your employee engagement ideas, based around the idea of increasing D&I.
+Compound this with the fact that a diversity and inclusion policy also boosts your employer brand, and you are sure to get stakeholder buy-in for your employee engagement ideas based on increasing D&I.

 6. Steer a Culture of Continuous Feedback

-Traditional employee engagement surveys are nice-to-conduct, but they rarely provide you with the full picture of employee well-being (or lack thereof).
+Traditional employee engagement surveys are nice to conduct but rarely give you the full picture of employee well-being (or lack thereof).
 Rather than sending company-wide general surveys, move to a more individualized, metrics-driven approach to measuring the effectiveness of your efforts.
 Specifically, you should look into ways to capture and analyze the following metrics and KPIs:

 - Employee turnover rates